AAPI OnLine - APPIC Application for Psychology Internships

 - The Selection Portal training video for the application is available here: CLICK HERE (https://www.youtube.com/watch?v=YhBISDajpjY)

-- The AAPI Online applicant portal was made available in July for the 2016-2017 application cycle (https://portal.appicas.org).
+- The AAPI Online applicant portal will be made available in July for the 2018-2019 application cycle (https://portal.appicas.org).
 It is provided to students information to create and develop their internship applications.
 Current students may still find this video helpful but there are always enhancements being added to the AAPI Onine!
 See above for link to video.

 Training materials are always in the process of being developed.
 As new training materials are released, you will find links to them in this section.
 A series of webinars were offered to internship Training Directors and academic Directors of Clinical Training (DCTs).
 These interactive seminars allowed TDs and DCTs to see live demonstrations and ask questions of the AAPI Online team.

 ACCESS THE AAPI ONLINE - Access for the next cycle generally occurs around July 15 of each year